aly-fly/Roomba-ESP32-MQTT-SmartNest-WebServer/README.md

 Project is still in development.
 Next step is to produce a custom PCB to be fitted inside Roomba 782e.
 Then follows mechanical integration and long term real-life testing of the code.

+Here I have to say big thanks to Andres Sosa from SmartNest.cz ([Follow on IG](https://www.instagram.com/smartnestcz/)) for fast support and adding a new device.

 ![SmartNest control](/test-images/SN_charging_crop.png?raw=true "SmartNest control")